-Our well-resourced career library is situated next to the school library on the second floor and is open daily from 8.30am to 4.30pm (Monday-Friday) during term time.
+Our well-resourced careers library is situated next to the School Library on the second floor and is open daily from 8.30am to 4.30pm (Monday-Friday) during term time.
 Students are welcome to browse the resources.
-We subscribe to Morrisby: Careers Advice and Guidance Online Platform allowing students remote access to undertake their own important research and make informative careers decisions.
+Students can access Morrisby, an online careers platform, as part of the tutor programme in Sixth Form.
+They will follow a series of activities using Morrisby and will also be able to undertake their own important research remotely.

-If you require further information about careers support please contact:
+For further information about careers support contact:

-Gillian Jones, Careers and University Adviser
+Gillian Jones Careers and University Adviser 01759 321 301 jonesg@pocklingtonschool.com

-Tel: 01759 321301

-E-mail: jonesg@pocklingtonschool.com